La Sportiva TX2 Evo - Women's Review

 Construction Quality

-The TX2 Evo is a minimalist and lightweight shoe that is super comfortable and climbs really well.
-However, don't expect this shoe to last as long as a burlier alternative.
+The TX2 Evo is a minimalist and lightweight shoe that prioritizes comfort and overall climbing performance.
+However, don't expect this shoe to last as long as a more burly alternative that sacrifices climbing performance for additional paddinf and durability.
 There is always a give and take when buying lightweight gear and the reality is, it just isn't as durable.

-After using the TX2 Evo heavily for a year, the sole began to delaminate and partially come apart from the rest of the shoe.
-At first, it was just the side, but then a large part of the sole began to separate.
-This can be mitigated with an application of shoe goo if you catch it early, so make sure you keep an eye out for this problem before it spreads.
+After many approaches and daily use, the TX2 Evo started to show signs of wear in both the lacing system as well as the sole beginning to delaminate from the rest of the shoe after many low angle crack climbs.
+While not ideal, this flaw can be mitigated with an application of shoe goo if you catch it early, so make sure you keep an eye out for this problem before it spreads.

 Should You Buy the La Sportiva TX2 Evo?

-It didn't take long for our testers to recognize the awesomeness of the La Sportiva TX2 Evo, and as the weeks of testing went on, we only found more things to love.
+It didn't take long for our testers to recognize the awesome performance of the La Sportiva TX2 Evo, and as the weeks of testing went on, we only found more things to love, often selecting this shoe over the rest of the bunch for daily use.
 It climbs excellently, is astonishingly lightweight yet comfortable and supportive, and is suited just as well to the crag as it is to the alpine.
 We also like the eco-friendly aspects like how the shoe uses recycled materials and the new ESS Resoling platform that allows for easy sole replacement.
-The TX2 Evo scored high marks across the board, and although it may not be our first choice for hiking in the snowy alpine, it will cover the needs of most hikers and climbers out there looking for a technically sound and comfortable approach shoe.
+The TX2 Evo received high marks across the board, and although it may not be our first choice for hiking in the snowy alpine, it will cover the needs of most hikers and climbers out there looking for a technically sound and comfortable approach shoe.

 What Other Approach Shoes Should You Consider?

-If you're looking for a burlier shoe that climbs well and is comfortable, check out the TX2's big sister, the La Sportiva TX4.
+If you're looking for a burlier shoe design that climbs well and prioritizes comfort, check out the TX2's big sister, the La Sportiva TX4 Evo.
 It's slightly heavier and bulkier, but it makes up in other realms like durability and travel in alpine terrain.
 The stiffer midsole makes it slightly more supportive for standing in ladders while aid climbing or kicking steps in snow.
 The TX Guide and the Arc'teryx Konseal FL 2 also scored high in climbing ability and are more specialized approach shoes for technical scrambling.